okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Exponence

 A cover term to refer to the reification or instantiation of any inflectional or derivational category.
 In geese, the exponence is the apophony whereby oo becomes ee.

+## No Marking in languages

+Some languages make no morphological distinction between singular and plural outside of a a couple of instances.
+Nouns in Mandarin Chinese are netiher singular nor plural; the only place where plural marking exists obligatorily is in the pronoun system.